 9 | Onboarding & Retention Strategy | Community-focused with team activities and growth incentives | Simple onboarding, focused on product use and making sales.
 Retention strategies depend on whether team-building elements are included or not. |

 10 | Product Suitability | Best for consumables or products with repeat purchase potential.
-For ex: essential oils, skincare, and wellness items, etc. | Ideal for consumable as well as high-touch, demonstrable, or premium products.
-For ex: luxury cosmetics, beauty devices, jewelry, and kitchen appliances, etc. |
+For example: essential oils, skincare, wellness items, etc. |

 11 | Income | Variable income with potential for passive income via team sales | Direct, transactional income based on personal effort.
 However, residual income may be increased by team building. |